-In addition to maintaining her performing agenda, Amanda is regularly invited as a guest lecturer, most recently at the Irish World Academy in Limerick, Ireland; the Bauhinia Musik Haus in Hong Kong, and the Kuopio Conservatory in Kuopio, Finland.
-Her article “Advice for Traverso Beginners” was published by “Fluit” magazine in the Netherlands.
-With co-author Kate Clark, Amanda has written The Renaissance Flute: A Contemporary Guide, the first modern handbook for the Renaissance flute, was published by Oxford University Press in August 2020.
+In addition to maintaining her performing agenda, Amanda is regularly invited as a guest lecturer, most recently at the Conservatorium van Amsterdam, The Netherlands; H.I.P.S.T.E.R.
+Ireland and the Irish World Academy, both in Limerick, Ireland; Renaissance Workshops, Berlin, Germany; the Bauhinia Musik Haus in Hong Kong, and the Kuopio Conservatory in Kuopio, Finland.
+Her article “Advice for Traverso Beginners” was published by “Fluit” magazine in The Netherlands.
+With Kate Clark, she co-authored The Renaissance Flute: A Contemporary Guide, the first modern handbook for the Renaissance flute, published by Oxford University Press in 2020.

 Amanda lives and teaches in Berlin, Germany.